Elevation: 10,810 ft

-Cedar Canyon is perhaps the best East Approach to the summit.
+Cedar Canyon is perhaps the best approach to the summit from the east.
 Larry’s directions to reach Cedar Canyon are as follows:

-“To get there, drive NW on ID-28 towards Salmon.
+“To get there, drive northwest on ID-28 toward Salmon.
 Turn off on a gravel road marked with a small sign identifying Bartel Canyon.
 Follow the road for some distance until you reach the foothills of Bartel Canyon and then turn left to access the southern canyons.
 The roads leading into the Lemhis are rough.”

 Ascending this steep route covers roughly 2.5 miles and requires 4,100 feet of elevation gain.

 See Larry Prescott’s trip report for the alternative routes.
-Larry’s trip report is filled with beautiful photos of 3 routes on this peak, including the Middle Canyon Route.
+Larry’s trip report is filled with beautiful photos of three routes on this peak, including the Middle Canyon route.

 West Gully/Northwest Shoulder and North Ridge/West Gully Routes by Livingston Douglas

 South Creek Road is located 7.6 miles north of Howe on the [paved] Little Lost River Highway.
 It is unsigned.
 Turn right/east onto South Creek Road.
 At 1.9 miles, go left/north at an unsigned junction just before the road crosses a cattle gate.
 The road now becomes a rutted 2-track jeep road and follows the left/west side of a cattle fence.